SeanTecha/control-repo-pov/README.md

-Starter control-repo for Puppet POV.
+Starter control-repo for Puppet POV